shycopney44/W_S5M4_Project/README.md

 1. Disable the dropdown after researching how. **We don't want users making a new selection** until the weather data for the selected location arrives!

 1. Inject text content into p.info that reads `Fetching weather data...`.
 This acts as **a spinner of sorts**.
-Always remember: research shows users don't mind waiting a bit, *as long as they're properly informed and entertained* by spinners, "wait" messages and animations.
+Always remember: research shows users don't mind waiting for a bit, *as long as they're properly informed and entertained* by spinners, "wait" messages and animations.

 ❗ These little things don't sound very interesting, but are in fact important for a good user experience.
 Most users on the planet leverage slow networks and slow hardware.